 A charge referred to this court, but has not been formally filed, is an Intermediate Diversion.
 Texas Code of Criminal Procedure, Art.
-45.309
+45.309At this time this Youth Diversion Plan does not allow for Intermediate Diversions.

 IX.
 DIVERSION BY JUDGE